jacksonrayhamilton/yugioh-calculator-2016/README.md

 - Undo
 - History of life point modifications
 - Match timer, 1-click to reset
+- Warnings when match time is nearing end

 The design has also been revamped to distribute space more economically, and to be "flatter," and the colors are bolder.